JoNel Newman and Melissa Swain

 "Law schools have traditionally failed to adequately prepare graduates to assume their professional role.
 Our innovative, interdisciplinary, medical-legal course rectifies this by fully immersing law students in their role as advocates for under-served individuals and populations.
 Our students develop core competencies through repetitive practice and experience.
 They also forge their professional identity and develop ethical judgment through these experiences and the contrasting professional identities they encounter and explore in the medical field."

-Since 2005, the Health and Elder Law Clinic has been an in-house live client clinical course at the University of Miami Law School, offered to second and third year law students.
+Since 2005, the Health Rights Clinic (formerly Health and Elder Law Clinic) as been an in-house live client clinical course at the University of Miami Law School, offered to second and third year law students.
 The clinic is a Medical Legal Partnership (MLP) with the University of Miami Miller School of Medicine, providing legal services to patients in the HIV and other Clinics, as well as the VA Hospital.
 The high volume “teaching hospital” model integrates legal assistance as a vital component of solving the health problems of vulnerable populations.
 The law students become members of the healthcare team and assist patients with legal issues, such as disability, public benefits, advance directives, immigration relief, and unhealthy housing conditions.
 We provide hands-on, multidisciplinary experience designed to make law students practice-ready.
 Law student clinicians are paired with medical residents in an interdisciplinary enterprise that assesses and meets the medical and legal needs of patient-clients.
 The medical and legal clinicians are cross-trained in each others’ disciplines to the extent needed to engage in the joint clinical practice and conduct the client/patient intake/encounter together.
 Students participating in this experiential “teaching hospital” will be prepared to begin their journey as lifetime legal learners.
 From the first day, they begin their practice with multiple real clients in real case situations, making strategic decisions under pressure.
 This course provides students with a framework to begin to develop professional identity and judgment informed by rich experience.
 The multidisciplinary model provides different professional perspectives and teaches collaborative problem-solving skills.

 Overview.
 Our learning goals are set forth in our Clinic Handbook and discussed with students regularly.
 They represent the multi-faceted dimensions of being an effective lawyer: (1) Conduct an empathetic client-centered interview that accurately identifies client goals and needs, (2) Be able to marshal correct and necessary facts for effective representation, (3) Create and maintain well-documented electronic and paper client files, (4) Develop a case theory and a case plan for all cases, (5) Conduct a hearing, if necessary, with the ability to deviate from the plan and think on their feet, (6) Communicate and advocate effectively in writing and orally, (7) Conduct thorough and accurate legal research, (8) Become a reflective practitioner, (9) Become an effective problem-solver, (10) Work as part of a team, (11) Organize, manage, and triage your case load, (12) Conduct yourself in a professional manner with integrity and honesty at all times, (13) Treat clients, lawyers, judges, and staff with respect, (14) Demonstrate sensitivity to race and cultural diversity issues, (15) Recognize and resolve ethical issues, and (16) Exhibit diligence and punctuality.
 In 2011, we expanded the Clinic to medical students as well as residents.
 Law students are required to conduct weekly live client intakes at our various hospital sites with medical partners.
 The class component is composed of a weekly academic half-day, which includes lectures and skills training sessions.
 The class component covers substantive topics, including the social determinants of health, disability, advance directives, public benefits and guardianship, competence, and probate issues, as well as professionalism, competency, confidentiality, and cross-disciplinary ethics.
 We have learned that many of our law students have not had professional jobs before, and that this may be their first “job.”
 This requires instruction in basic professional skills, such as business letters, telephone etiquette, punctuality, etc. We have also learned that we must build a tracking system to show the impact and outcomes the course has on student learning, attitudes and behavior, client outcomes, and benefits to the community at large.